presscustomizr/hueman-addons/readme.md

 ## Changelog ##
+= 2.2.1 December 17th, 2018 =
+* fixed : the contextualizer select is not properly initialized

 = 2.2.0 December 16th, 2018 =
 * improved : compatibility with multilanguage plugins.
 Deprecation of theme mod 'skp__post_page_home' to allow the creation of a home page by language.